 I found the tuk tuk to be the perfect combination.
 You can sit and stretch out, you're protected from the sun, with the flaps down protected from the rain, you get a great breeze as you zip along, with a good driver you feel safe (although there are inevitably a few mildly 'harrowing' moments regardless of how you get about) and the ride is comfortable enough.
 The maximum speed they can go - given the small engine and road conditions - is slow enough that you can take in the cool stuff as you drive along but fast enough to cover a surprising amount of ground in a day.

 Thanks to Savuth's great service and our past guests, we now often have enough guests that Savuth can also help out a few of his best mates and now work-partners when he is booked.These are all very experienced drivers and totally trustworthy and personable fellows.
 I also know each of these guys personally.
 Our guests seem to be very happy with all these great guys.

 Savuth also has some excellent mates in his network to arrange a good minivan, car or licensed guide.
 Its a wonderful feeling knowing that some other fine and deserving fellows and their families can also be helped in this way!
 So no matter when you are coming or what your needs may be, we can always arrange a great solution.

 Rate to and from Siem Reap area hotels is $6 for the airport or for bus.
 For pick-ups, Savuth will greet you with a sign.

 Touring the temples, Tonle Sap and other area attractions

-The basic day rate begins at only $15 for many of the most popular touring routes including the small circuit, the grand circuit, the Rolous Group, the silk farm or a day around the sights within Siem Reap.
+The basic day rate is between $15 - $20 for the most popular touring routes including the small circuit, the grand circuit, the Rolous Group, the silk farm or a day around the sights within Siem Reap.

 Planning your schedule